-A. Urban Flooding
+i.
+Urban Flooding

 Urban flooding in Karachi has been a recurring problem for many years, especially during the monsoon season.
-The city has a poorly designed drainage system and lacks adequate infrastructure to cope with high intensity rainfalls.
+The city has a poorly designed drainage system and lacks adequate infrastructure to cope with heavy rainfall.

 The situation is further exacerbated by encroachments on natural drainage channels, a lack of proper waste management, and the dumping of garbage in stormwater drains.
-In recent years (July 2019, August 2020, monsoon of 2022), the situation has been worsened by climate change, which has led to more frequent and intense rainfall events.
-The intensities of rainfall in Karachi with different return periods are given hereunder:
+In recent years, the situation has been worsened by climate change, which has led to more frequent and intense rainfall events.